-“Imagine that standing soldier then voraciously reading the fresh page as the typing resumes.
-Pan around the room to see perhaps a half dozen other soldiers seated in chairs along the walls and all of them either reading a page just handed them, passing off a page to the next guy in line, or waiting empty-handed and eager for another page to be passed along to them.”
+The release of this new page creates a stirring among the half-dozen or so other young trainees seated in chairs along the walls, intently reading a page just handed them, or passing off a page to the next guy in line, or waiting empty-handed and eager for another page to come their way.

 The young typist awakes briefly from his typing trance and realizes he and the others are wrapped in a warmly enveloping cocoon of his weaving.
 The magic of that surreal moment convinced that young typist that he must become a writer.

 That young typist was me, age 17, at Fort Jackson, South Carolina in 1967.
 That mystical night was followed by an assignment in Germany that led to a lost romance, followed by a year-long adventure in South Vietnam, then two marriages and careers in journalism and technology.